DreamyCecil/CecilBotMod/ModCommandsHelp.md

 ## Miscellaneous

 - `MOD_bEntityIDs` - display IDs of all entities nearby (for `MOD_NavMeshPointEntity()`)
+- `MOD_bClientSandbox` - let server clients edit world's NavMesh (only for the server)
+- `MOD_bBotThoughts` - display bot's thoughts on screen for debugging purposes (only for the server)

 - `MOD_SetWeapons(weapon type/mask, players)` - change all weapon items or player weapons on the map:
 ```